 Figuring out the exact cost of a trip to Ireland can be a little tricky as prices change all the time.
 This guide will estimate the average costs to help you plan your trip to Ireland.

 Ireland is a part of the European Union so its currency is the Euro.
 But to make things simple, we’re going to use US dollars in this guide.
-The exchange rate, at the time of writing, is 1 Euro to US $1,10.
+Find out how much your money is worth today by using the up-to-date converter below.

 In the table below, there is a basic summary of the various costs of a trip to Ireland, on a daily average, for a two-week stay.